 Debra Fine has been working with young women on surviving and thriving through trauma since 2006.
-She has been on many nonprofit boards and was the CEO of Project-Access, a non-profit organization that supplied food, jobs and children’s education to those in low income housing.
+She has served on several nonprofit boards such as The Maple Counseling Center and Step Up on Second.

 Debra Fine is currently CEO and Executive Director of “I Have a Dream” Foundation – Los Angeles.
 IHADLA has been sponsoring students, “Dreamers,” throughout Los Angeles since 1987.
 The Foundation sponsors an entire grade at an inner-city, Title 1 elementary school, and stays with those students for over ten years, providing after-school and summer programs, academic and cultural enrichment, counseling services, arts instruction, mentors and tutors.
 Upon high school graduation, IHADLA then provides each Dreamer a last-dollar scholarship for college or career training.